 Home carers can provide domestic help

-There are countless benign daily stresses that come with living independently.
+There are countless daily tasks that come with living independently.
 Meals to prepare, dishes to wash, shopping to buy, clothes to launder, admin to sort – the list is long.
-A home carer can alleviate the burden of these essential tasks, so you can pursue your own interests while still living a healthy life at home.
+A home carer can alleviate the burden of these everyday tasks, so you can pursue your own interests while still living a healthy life at home.

 Home carers can provide respite care

 The line between family and carer is blurred.
-Loved ones often assume the role of carer, supporting and assisting at the times it’s needed most.
-It can be tiring, strain relationships and be physically demanding.
-Family needs a break from the routine of care.
-In these moments, a respite home carer can step in and assume their role for a time.
-With an opportunity to recover, our loves ones can return to their care responsibilities rested and refreshed.
+Loved ones often assume the role of carer, supporting and assisting a friend or family member with their care needs.
+It can be tiring, put a strain on relationships and be physically demanding.
+A respite home carer can step in and assume this care giver role to allow carers some time away from their responsibilities.
+With an opportunity to rest, our loves ones can return to their care responsibilities prepared and refreshed.